hfg-gmuend/zoomaker/README.md

-# Work in progress.
-Please ignore.

-Zoomaker
+Zoomaker - Friendly house keeping for your AI model zoo and related resources.
 ========

-Zoomaker is a command-line tool that helps install models, git repositories and run scripts.
-The information about the resources and scripts to be installed is specified in the `zoo.yaml` file.
+Zoomaker is a command-line tool that helps install AI models, git repositories and run scripts.

+- single source of truth: all resources are neatly definied in the `zoo.yaml` file
+- freeze versions: know exactly which revision of a resources is installed at any time
+- only download once: optimize bandwidth and cache your models locally
+- optimize disk usage: downloaded models are symlinked to the installation folder (small files <5MB are duplicate)

-## 🦁 zoo.yaml example
+## 🦁 zoo.yaml examples

+An examples for the `zoo.yaml` of a Stable Diffsion project with the [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) image generator:

 ```yaml
 name: my-automatic1111-model-zoo